votchallenge/website/contents/howto/integration.md

 For an concrete example of integration please check out the Matlab tracker example in the `tracker/examples/matlab` directory.

 When specifying the `tracker_command` variable in the tracker configuration file please note that the wrapper script file is not the one being executed but functions only as a parameter to the Matlab executable.
 For convinience, the toolkit provides a function that generates a valid `tracker_command` string for Matlab trackers by specifying the script that should be run and the directories that should be included before that.

     tracker_command = generate_matlab_command('<TODO: tracker script>', {'<TODO: path to script>'});

 It is important that all the directories containing required Matlab scripts are contained in the MATLAB path when the evaluation is run.
 Also note that any unhandled exception thrown in the script will result in Matlab breaking to interactive mode and that this will prevent the evaluation from continuing.
 It is therefore advised that all exceptions are handled explicitly so that the wrapper script always terminates the interpreter.

+**TraX mex**: The wrapper header overlays the TraX library to communicate with the toolkit.
+If you have downloaded the toolkit with pre-compiled MEX files it should already include the required components, otherwise the toolkit will compile them (you need a C/C++ compiler to do that).

 ## Python trackers